grnet/synnefo/docs/install-guide-debian.rst

 `Ganeti <http://code.google.com/p/ganeti/>`_ handles the low level VM management for Cyclades, so Cyclades requires a working Ganeti installation at the backend.
-Please refer to the `ganeti documentation <http://docs.ganeti.org/ganeti/2.8/html>`_ for all the gory details.
-A successful Ganeti installation concludes with a working :ref:`GANETI-MASTER <GANETI_NODES>` and a number of :ref:`GANETI-NODEs
+Please refer to the `ganeti documentation
+<http://docs.ganeti.org/ganeti/2.8/html>`_ for all the gory details.
+A
+successful Ganeti installation concludes with a working 'GANETI-MASTER' and a number of 'GANETI-NODE's.
-<GANETI_NODES>`.

 The above Ganeti cluster can run on different physical machines than node1 and node2 and can scale independently, according to your needs.

-For the purpose of this guide, we will assume that the :ref:`GANETI-MASTER
-<GANETI_NODES>` runs on node1 and is VM-capable.
-Also, node2 is a
-:ref:`GANETI-NODE <GANETI_NODES>` and is Master-capable and VM-capable too.
+For the purpose of this guide, we will assume that the 'GANETI-MASTER' runs on node1 and is VM-capable.
+Also, node2 is a 'GANETI-NODE' and is Master-capable and VM-capable too.

 We highly recommend that you read the official Ganeti documentation, if you are not familiar with Ganeti.